-Deputy Policy Chair, City of London
+Chairman of the Policy Committee, City of London Corporation

-Chris Hayward is the Deputy Chairman of the Policy and Resources Committee.
+Chris Hayward is the Chairman of the Policy Committee.
 Chris was elected to the Common Council of the City of London for Broad Street Ward in March 2013, and since his election he has actively represented the City through policy work, delegations and charitable activity, particularly with International investors and in bilateral meetings with European business leaders and policy makers.
 He previously served the full term as Chairman of the City’s Planning and Transportation Committee, and presently holds the role of Chairman of the Gresham (City Side Committee).